 Families can talk about using games as escapism.
 How can games like the Animal Crossing series give a stress-free way to decompress and relax?
 Can games like this, with so many outdoor activities, encourage players to go outside and enjoy the fun the real world has to offer?

-How can games influence how kids might interact with others in the real world?
-Can games with positive themes of friendship and community carry those themes outside of the game and into real world interactions?
+How can games influence how kids interact with others in the real world?
+Can games with positive themes of friendship and community carry those themes outside of the game and into real-world interactions?

 - Platforms: Nintendo Switch